Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Results

 \subsection{Hemispheric Asymmetry}

 We examine the locations of all ARs that are assigned a NOAA number and also have an area greater than 50 $\mu$Hemispheres.
-Separating the ARs into North and South hemispheres, we plot them as a function of Carrington Rotation and Carrington Longitude, see Figure 5, top panel, with North and South being red and blue symbols.
-After dilating their locations by $\pm9^{\circ}$ longitude and $\pm$3 Carrington rotations to provide some width, we count the percentage of ARs that are coincident in time ($\pm$3 CRs) and longitude ($\pm9^{\circ}$) across the Northern and Southern hemisphere.
+Separating the ARs into North and South hemispheres, we plot them as a function of Carrington Rotation and Carrington Longitude, see Figure \ref{fig:asym}, top panel.
+After dilating their locations by $\pm9^{\circ}$ longitude and $\pm$3 Carrington rotations to provide some width, we count the percentage of ARs that intersect across the Northern and Southern hemisphere.
 The fraction of ARs that overlap in North and South bins with this dilation is $\sim$58\%.
-This can be interpreted as follows: given an AR in the northern hemisphere, there is a 58\% chance that an AR will be located within $\pm$9$^{\circ}$ longitude and $\pm$3 Carrington rotations in the southern hemisphere.
+This can be interpreted as follows: given an AR in one hemisphere, there is a 58\% chance that an AR will be located within $\pm$9$^{\circ}$ longitude and $\pm$3 Carrington rotations in the opposite hemisphere.

-The same is done for the nest population of ARs, see Figure 5, middle panel, using the Castenmiller criteria with a Carrington rotation rate.
-Out of all of the longitude–time bins occupied by an AR in a nest in either hemisphere, only $\sim$8\% are found to have an AR in the opposite hemisphere within $\pm$3 CRs in time and $\pm9^{\circ}$ in longitude, while more than 92\% are exclusive to the North or South alone without an AR in the opposite hemisphere.
+The same is done for the nest population of ARs, see the middle panel of Figure \ref{fig:asym}, using the Castenmiller criteria with a Carrington rotation rate.
+Of all the longitude-time bins occupied by an AR in a nest in one hemisphere, only $\sim$7.8\% have an AR in a nest in the opposite hemisphere within $\pm$3 CR in time and $\pm9^{\circ}$ in longitude.
 This means that when nests form in one hemisphere, they are overwhelmingly absent at the corresponding longitude and time in the opposite hemisphere.
 In contrast to the broader active region population, which shows substantial co-occupancy, the organization of nests is characterized by strong hemispheric antisymmetry.
-Identifying nests using a slightly prograde rotation rate (similar to the rates shown in Figures 2 and 3 when the maximum amount of flux is found in nests), but with a similar dilation of $\pm$3 CRs in time and $\pm9^{\circ}$ in longitude, provides a North-South AR intersection of 11.9\% which is more antisymmetric than 83.4\% of trials.
+Identifying nests using a slightly prograde rotation rate (the rates shown in Figures 2 and 3 when the maximum amount of flux is found in nests) provides a North-South ARs in nests intersection of 11.9\%.